 This applies to sellers, too, but Depop works not only as a social network but as a community.
 So, if you buy something and you’re really happy with the service you got – or, of course, really unhappy – it’s of benefit to you and to any future buyers to let them know that you’re unhappy with the transaction.
 If there’s something you’re really raging about, I’d try to contact the seller first, perhaps to say that you feel you were misled and to ask for a refund.
 After that?
 Bad review all the way!

-@kiwihughes Fashion stylist and buyer Ciara Depops brand new or barely worn items from brands like One Teaspoon, Finders Keepers, Zara and River Island.
-She sold me the One Teaspoon jeans that make up my first – and only – Depop purchase, so it’s only fair that she comes first.
+@kiwihughes Fashion stylist and buyer Ciara Depops brand new or barely worn items from brands like One Teaspoon*, Finders Keepers, Zara and River Island*.
+She sold me the One Teaspoon jeans that were my first Depop purchase, so it’s only fair that she comes first.
 (I gave her five stars.)

 @leandramedine The woman behind the Man Repeller is teeny tiny, so there’s no way I’ll ever fit into her duds, but I like living vicariously through her cast-offs.
 Is that weird?!

 @wishwishwish UK blogger Carrie Harwood is a great example of how to do Depop right.
 Her pics are gorgeous, all really bright and clear, and I like her because we’re the same size, give or take a few shape differences.
 She’s not active on Depop right now but I have high hopes for her return.

 @icomeundone Blogger Sarah Hanrahan uploads new bits to her Depop every Monday, which is handy cos you know when to log on and check in!
 A lot of her pics will be of her wearing the clothes, which is also mega helpful; sometimes a blank wall just won’t give the full effect!